 The more recent Shure MV88+ Video Kit may share a namesake with the MV88, but the two products diverge from there.
 The former works with both Android and iOS devices, while the latter was plug-and-play with iOS devices only.
 What’s more, the Video Kit includes, as you may expect, a host of accessories for portable video-making.
 You get a Manfrotto Pixi tripod, expandable phone clamp/mount, and a USB-C and Lightning cable.

-Is the Shure MV88+ Video Kit better than a phone mic?
+How doe the Shure MV88+ Video Kit sound, and is it better than a phone mic?

 Related: How to read charts